XuexunNg/RateChecker/README.md

 ## Run Unit Test
-Install .net core 2.1 or above SDK https://dotnet.microsoft.com/download/dotnet-core/2.2
+* Download and install .net core 2.1 or above SDK https://dotnet.microsoft.com/download/dotnet-core/2.2

-Download the repo
+* Download the repo

-Navigate to XUnitText Folder
+* Navigate to XUnitText Folder

-Type in the command
+* Type in the command
 ```
 dotnet test
 ```
-Travis CI server will also run the unit tests on every commit to master branch
+Note: Travis CI server will also run the unit tests on every commit to master branch

 ## Built With